fzyzcjy/flutter_rust_bridge/README.md

 However, I can sketch the outline of what to do if you want to set up a new Flutter+Rust project as follows.

-Step 1: Create a new Flutter project (or use an existing one)
+Step 1: Create a new Flutter project (or use an existing one).
+The Dart SDK should be `>=2.14.0` if you want to use the latest `ffigen` tool.

 Step 2: Create a new Rust project, say, at directory `rust` under the Flutter project.